MS in Geosciences Program

-The department has a MS in geological sciences program, which emphasizes involvement in research projects.
-Typically, students joining the MS program do coursework during the first year and complete their MS research and thesis in their second year.
+The department has a master of science in geosciences program, which emphasizes involvement in research projects.
+Typically, students joining the MS program complete coursework during the first year and undertake their MS research and thesis in their second year.

 Students must complete three courses from at least three different sequences, plus at least two courses from your advisor’s sequence for a total of five courses.
 These courses should be chosen from the department course list.

 MS students who are a part of the 3+2 master’s program are required to complete at least three of the following core courses:

 - EESC 456: Paleomagnetism and Global Plate Tectonics

 - EESC 488: Geometry and Mechanics of Thrust Faults

 - EESC 412: Climate Change Perspective to Chemical Oceanography

 Research, Reading, and Dissertation Courses for MS Students